mmxgn/smooth-convex-kl-nmf/README.md

 L, H, cost = SmoothConvexNMF(V, 3, beta=0.01, max_iter=1000)

-# Originally V = WH, but here we constrained W to be a linear combination of the columns of V.
+# Originally V = WH, but here we constrained W to be a linear combination of the rows of V.

 W = np.matmul(V, L)